mark-watson/Java-AI-Book/manuscript/nlp.md

     </tags>
 ~~~~~~~~

 Notice that the term names are stemmed words and all lower case.
-There are 28 tags defined in the input XML file included in the [GitHub repository for this book](https://github.com/mark-watson/Java-AI-Book-Code).
+There are 28 categories (tags) defined in the input XML file included in the [GitHub repository for this book](https://github.com/mark-watson/Java-AI-Book-Code).

 For data access, I also maintain an array of tag names and an associated list of the word frequency hash tables for each tag name: